 Bun Rieu is served with a tomato brother of the crab of a paddy crab.
 These crabs live in the paddy fields of Vietnam and the paste is created by first putting the crabs into the water to clean out the crab before literally washing the crab shell and all into a pulp.
 Said pulp is then strained into a fine paste and voila you have crab paste.

-The tomato brother then gets mixed with tamarind, vinegar, tofu, onions, water spinach, banana leaves, pork, vermicelli rice noodles and finally the paste is added before being served piping hot to your table.
+The tomato broth then gets mixed with tamarind, vinegar, tofu, onions, water spinach, banana leaves, pork, vermicelli rice noodles, Finally the paste is added before being served piping hot to your table.